Dear Member of Congress,

 Trade Promotion Authority (TPA) is the mechanism to do just that.
 TPA empowers Congress to set the Administration’s negotiating objectives for trade agreements.
 It also provides an assurance to our negotiating partners that Congress has already set the parameters for what the United States views as a successful trade package.
 In short: TPA strengths our country's negotiating position and provides our negotiating partners the confidence they need to give us their best offers – resulting in the strongest possible agreements for American businesses and workers.

 We need a gold standard framework for global trade that is reflective of today’s digital economy and the growing importance of the companies of all sizes in the technology and Internet sectors.
-The first step for accomplishing this is to pass an updated TPA bill that recognizes the realities of the 21st century economy and provides guidance to negotiators on achieving this modern trade framework.
-The second step is to evaluate each trade deal on its individual merits and whether it reflects America's trade priorities.
+A modernized TPA package can provide guidance to negotiators on achieving this modern trade framework.
+The second step to accomplishing this is to evaluate each trade deal on its individual merits and whether it reflects America's trade priorities.
 We urge Congress to swiftly pass updated TPA legislation to support the almost 300,000 small and medium sized businesses that export and ensure that our trade policy is ready for the 21st century.